kitttn/temptest/Development-Hardware.md

 The endoskeleton (Endo) is the physical frame that Ara modules plug into.
 It is electrically similar to the BDB, but realized in the Ara phone form factor.

 ###Modules
 Modules are form-factor sized boards, plus mechanical casings, that implement the functional blocks of an Ara smartphone.
 Modules slide into slots in the endo to connect to power and UniPro.
 The BDB has a plastic fixture that allow the modules to be mounted in a similar way.
+Modules incorporate a UniPro bridge device to support connection to the UniPro network in the BDB or endo.

 ###Microcontrollers
 There are 3 types of microcontroller used on the BDB: